differentpla-net/differentpla-net.github.io/_posts/2023/2023-04-07-erlang-cluster-k8s-rotating-ca.md

 without downtime?".
 This post explores some options.

-The root cause of the failure is that I set the CA certificate expiry to 30 days (the `openssl req` default), and that when the pods restarted (because of a K3s node upgrade) the Erlang nodes no longer trusted eachother.
+The root cause of the failure is that I set the CA certificate expiry to 30 days (the `openssl req` default), and that when the pods restarted (because of a K3s node upgrade) the Erlang nodes no longer trusted each other.

 I solved it, short term, by reissuing the CA certificate and restarting the pods.
 I could have deferred the problem for even longer by issuing, say, a 3 year CA certificate, but all that does is push the problem down the road.